A microscope is an instrument capable of producing a magnified image of a small object.

 Microscopy sample preparation equipment and metallography sample preparation equipment is used for the preparation of samples for metallographic or microscopic inspection and analysis.

 Microtomes are machines that cut extremely thin sections from a sample for transmitted electron (TEM) or light microscopy applications.

 Mounting compounds are used to encapsulate specimens of a metal, ceramic, minerals, biomaterials or other material to allow grinding, polishing and other sample preparation for analysis using microscopes, hardness testers or spectrometers.
 Mounting compounds are in the form of compression mounting resins (powders, pellets or preforms) or liquid resins.

 Mounting presses and equipment are used to encapsulate specimens of a metal, ceramic or other material with a mounting compound to allow grinding, polishing and other sample preparation for analysis using microscopes, hardness testers or spectrometers.
 Mounting pressing, vacuum impregnation and cold casting are techniques used in mounting metallographic or material samples.

 Optical and light microscopes use the visible or near-visible portion of the electromagnetic spectrum to magnify images of objects.

-Scanning Probe Microscopes forms images of surfaces by using a physical probe that scans the specimen.
-Examples include AFM (atomic force microscopes), MFM (magetic force microscopes), STM (scanning tunneling microscopes) and many others.
+Scanning probe microscopes form images of surfaces by using a physical probe that scans the specimen.
+Examples include AFMs (atomic force microscopes), MFMs (magetic force microscopes), and STMs (scanning tunneling microscopes).